Gluten-Free Tiramisu Cups – the all-time Italian favourite chilled dessert

 The Tiramisu cream is not fresh cream, but a softly whipped Italian cream cheese called Mascarpone, further enhanced with separated eggs and a small amount of sugar.

 Somehow the combination of the coffee-infused biscuits and Tiramisu cream work together like magic and creates the most amazing dessert.

 I love the meaning behind the name, Tiramisu which can either means “to pick me up” or “to cheer me up” in Italian dialect, referring to the coffee and liqueur’s presence in the dessert.

-Coffee: The recipe asks for 300ml of strong coffee, which is equivalent to six espressos (50ml each) on my Nespresso coffee machine.
-This sounds like a large amount of coffee for a dessert but actually, each Tiramisu cup serving is the equivalent to nearly one espresso.
+The recipe asks for strong coffee.
+Each Tiramisu cup serving is the equivalent of nearly one espresso.
 Maybe don’t drink a coffee on the side with your Tiramisu or you’ll be up all night digesting the excess caffeine!
 If you don’t have a coffee machine, then mix a strong amount of instant coffee powder and taste its strength according to your liking.
 Using decaf is fine if you prefer no caffeine in this dessert.

 - 3 eggs, separated

 - 75 g store-bought or homemade gluten-free plain flour

 - 2 eggs, separated